Alexey Vygovsky: Murders

 After his release, Vygovsky realized that he could acquire large amounts of wealth if he continued his scheme.
-He rented an apartment in Drezna and convinced two of his neighbors, 37-year-old Uzbekistani national Shukhrat Dzhuraev and 23-year-old Ilya Trubanov, both of whom were also ex-convicts, to join him.
+He rented an apartment in Drezna and convinced two of his neighbours, 37-year-old Uzbekistani national Shukhrat Dzhuraev and 23-year-old Ilya Trubanov, both of whom were also ex-convicts, to join him.
 The pair agreed, acting as lookouts, getaway drivers or sometimes participating in the poisonings themselves.
 The gang, under Vygovsky's leadership, continued with the poisonings, predominantly taking place along the Kursky railway station and Kazansky railway line.
-Once a victim had been incapacitated and their belongings stolen, Vygovsky would either keep it all for himself or shared with his partners, with his cut usually being sold at a pawn shop.
+Once a victim had been incapacitated and their belongings stolen, Vygovsky would either keep it all for himself or share with his partners, with his cut usually being sold at a pawn shop.
 As this usually brought the gang tens of thousands of rubles a day, Vygovsky began buying luxury gifts for his girlfriend and a Toyota 4Runner for himself.
 In total, 32 people are known to have been poisoned by Vygovsky and his accomplices: 17 fatally, and 15 non-fatally, with the latter suffering from neurological damage after the event.
 Among the gang's murder victims was 30-year-old athlete Maxim Pakhomushkin, who died in the summer of 2008.

 Arrest, trial and imprisonment

 Using testimony provided by one of the surviving victims, Muscovite investigators combed through CCTV footage provided by the built-in cameras on ATMs, through which they successfully identified Vygovsky.
-He was detained at the Kursky railway station on March 2, 2009, and upon inspecting his pockets, officers found a tranquilizer filled with a strange substance, later determined to be Azaleptin tablets dissolved in alcohol.
-Vygovsky was brought in to the police station for interrogation, where he denied intentionally killing his victims, only admitting to the robberies.
+He was detained at the Kursky railway station on 2 March 2009, and upon inspecting his pockets, officers found a tranquillizer filled with a strange substance, later determined to be Azaleptin tablets dissolved in alcohol.
+Vygovsky was brought into the police station for interrogation, where he denied intentionally killing his victims, only admitting to the robberies.
 He even claimed that he drank the poisonous mixture himself, as a cure to his insomnia, but this was dismissed by the investigators.

 After his accomplices were arrested, the trio were held in detention until the investigation concluded gathering evidence.
-During this time, Trubanov, who suffered from a drug addiction, died from heart failure in the pre-trial detention center.
-The investigators questioned more than 500 witnesses and examined thousands of hourse of video footage, with the legal case amounting hundreds of volumes.
+During this time, Trubanov, who suffered from a drug addiction, died from heart failure in the pre-trial detention centre.
+The investigators questioned more than 500 witnesses and examined thousands of hours of video footage, with the legal case amounting to hundreds of volumes.
 In the end, Vygovsky and Dzhuraev were brought to trial, on 17 counts of negligent homicide and 32 charges of robbery.
 At the proceedings, Vygovsky expressed no remorse for his crimes, claiming that he only felt bad for being caught.
 Both men were convicted of their respective crimes, with Vygovsky receiving a sentence of 22 years and 3 months imprisonment, while Dzhuraev - 15 years, which they would serve in separate maximum security penal colonies.